More NYC Residents Turn To Parts Of Hudson Valley For Second Homes

 Families with children are also finding refuge in choosing vacation areas that can be reached with a shorter commute.

-When time becomes prioritized over finances, city-dwellers are finding refuge in having the ability to escape, even just for one night at a time, to their miniature slice of the “countryside” in areas surrounding Westchester, Putnam and Fairfield counties.
+When time becomes prioritized over finances, city-dwellers are finding refuge in having the ability to escape, even just for one night at a time, to their miniature slice of the “countryside."

 “While most people have heard of the Hamptons and the Catskills,” writes Foster, “there are many towns that may be overlooked in a house hunt simply because they are lesser known.”